Speak to a local memory care advisor 24/7: (888) 595-9951

 Peace's Personal Care Home

 Peace's Personal Care Home excels at providing memory care in Jefferson county, Pennsylvania.
-It can accommodate no more than 16 senior citizens.
-Peace's Personal Care Home offers luxurious amenities that include medication monitoring, a homey design that facilitates friendships and special lighting in all areas to help with memory to any seniors with dementia who reside in Big Run, PA and nearby areas.
-Peace's Personal Care Home is situated at 429 Union Street, 15715 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.
+It can accommodate a maximum of 16 older adults.
+Peace's Personal Care Home offers luxury amenities that include care focused on residents’ abilities, promoted socialization and assuring proper meal intake to any dementia sufferers who reside in Big Run, PA and nearby areas.
+Peace's Personal Care Home is located at 429 Union Street, 15715 zip code and may allow Medicaid and Medicare to cover some costs associated with its care.

 Laurelbrooke Personal Care